yuchenglim04/GarageEEE_LinuxWorkshop/Exercises.md

 # Opening files
 Clone this Github repository
 Go into the folder
-cat a file you like
+cat a file you like (perhaps this cheatsheet)
 tail

 blah